Celebrating the Spectrum:

-Celebrating the Spectrum:**

 Please visit the Celebrating the Spectrum Giving page to learn more about how you can help support this program.

-Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the RAIND Program, with generous support provided by the MSU Office of the Provost, and the following corporate sponsors and donors: The MSU Federal Credit Union, as well as generous support from MSU alumni and friends: Lauren Harris, Deborah L. Harrison, Dr. Rafael Javier & Dr. Mary P. Sharp, and Rick Wendorf, along with support from the Frances Baldwin Mulnix Endowment Fund at MSU and the Music Teachers National Association.
-Special thanks, once again, to Dean Trailways for generously providing all transportation needs for festival participants.
+Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the C-RAIND Program, with generous support provided by the MSU Office of the Provost, Lauren Harris, and corporate sponsor the MSU Federal Credit Union.
+Additional support has been provided by the Frances Baldwin Mulnix Endowment Fund at MSU and the Michigan Teachers National Association.
+Special thanks to Dean Transportation for generously providing all transportation needs for festival participants.